 Mesilou Atamis Homestay Association

-Planeterra Foundation provided a catalyst grant for Mesilou Atamis Homestay (MAH) to fund capacity building through partners BEST Society, a Malaysian non-profit that has expertise in community development.
-MAH received the necessary training to improve their homestay operation, creating new tourism activities that travellers are able to have and enjoy real local experiences.
+Planeterra provided a catalyst grant for Mesilou Atamis Homestay (MAH) to undergo a training program by BEST Society, a Malaysian non-profit that has expertise in community development.
+MAH received training to improve their homestay operation, with a focus on creating new tourism activities that allow travellers to experience and connect with the local culture.